 Additionally, they should be firm.
 Check by giving them a quick tap on the surface.
 If there’s a bit of resistance, and you leave a small dent, they’re done!

-Alternatively, if the biscuit doesn’t bounce back once it’s poked, or you end up with batter on your finger, it needs more time.
+If you poke the biscuit and it doesn’t bounce back, or if you end up with batter on your finger, it requires more time.

 🎯 TFN Pro Tip